the-data-lab/gstore/README.md

 * `Graph generation`: We have modified Graph500 generator little bit and have added the source code to generate a kronecker graph.
 Go inside `graph500-generator` directory and run
   `make`.
     You need `mpi` to be installed.
-Thereafter run `./generator_test_mpi 25 16 1 1` (single-threaded) or
+Thereafter run `./generator_test_mpi 25 16 1 1` (single-threaded, single file generated) or
-   `mpirun ./generator_test_mpi 16 16 1 1` (multi-process)
+   `mpirun -np 16./generator_test_mpi 25 16 1 1` (16 process, 16 files)

    to generate an kronecker-25-16 graph.
 This will have 2^25 vertices and 2x16x2^25 edges (assuming undirected).
-If you run multi-process one, than you need to concatenate all the generated files in one file.
+If you run multi-process one, than you need to concatenate all the generated files in one file (use cat filename > singlefile).
 At the end you will get a binary edge-list file.
 Lets call the above generated file as *kron_25_16b.dat*.
+Its approximate size is 4GB.
 Kindly, note that this generator is not efficient and will take forever to generate a trillion edge graph.
+We have one more generator, and would love to share it with you.
+Let me know.

 * `Graph conversion`: Run following command to convert the *kron_25_16b.dat* to *tile based representation*:

   `./gstoreu -s 25 -i kron_25_16b.dat -c 1 -o tile_25_16b.dat`

-  It will generate some files named tile_25_16b.dat.start, tile_25_16b.dat.grid etc.
+  It will generate some files named tile_25_16b.dat.start, tile_25_16b.dat.grid etc. Graph convesion runs completely in-memory.
+So, for above conversion to be successful, you need more than 8 GB of memory.
+In case of you don't have that much memory, generate and convert a smaller sized graph.
+E.g. use 8 in place of 16 in the above two commands.
+It will generate a graph file of size 2GB.
+Also, we do have few option provided in the G-Store to convert bigger file to G-Store format.
+I will write help on that later.
+Let me know, if you need immediate help on this.

 * `Running page rank`: To run 5 iteration of pagerank job on scale 25 kronecker graph run following command.

     `./gstoreu -s 25 -i tile_25_16b.dat -j 1 -a5`

 Please see gstore.cpp main() function for meaning of different parameter such as i, j, o, c, a etc. Changing j value to 0, 1, 2, 3 will allow you to run bfs, pagerank, wcc and kcore.

 ### Things to tune: